-Tired of the same old Irish Stew for St. Patrick’s Day?
-Then give these Corned Beef and Cabbage Pot Pies a try!
+Tired of the same old Irish Stew for St. Patrick's Day?
+Then give this corned beef pie a try!
 Made easy with store-bought puff pastry topping.

 I'm always looking for new and different things to cook up for St. Patrick's Day and this year, I've decided to turn classic corned beef and cabbage into pot pies.

 These are super easy to make, as they are topped with handy, store-bought puff pastry.
 Inside the pies are potatoes, carrots and sliced cabbage.
 And of course, corned beef.
 You'll need to start with cooked corned beef here.
 I picked up a pre-brined corned beef brisket and cooked it up earlier in the day.

 How to Cook a Pre-Brined Corned Beef Brisket